ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Build yourself from source providers

-One of the options you have is to build a jdk from source code this means OpenJDK, no commercial support and you need to build it yourself and keep it updated, this not suggested since this requires you to put resources in checking for updates and applying patches if needed, there also no on getting any commercial support if you ever need it.
+One of the options you have is to build a JDK from source code this means OpenJDK, no commercial support and you need to build it yourself and keep it updated, this not suggested since this requires you to put resources in checking for updates and applying patches if needed, there also no way of getting any commercial support if you ever need it.

 #### Source providers
 * [Mercurial](http://hg.openjdk.java.net/)